 According to the CDC, about 70 million American adults have high blood pressure.
 This amounts to about 1 in every 3 adults.
 Even more startling is the fact that high blood pressure costs our country $46 billion each year.

 Notice I did not mention consuming pizza, hot dogs, cookies, candies, cakes, chips.
-Last I checked, these don’t fall under the vegetables section.
+Last I checked, these don’t fall under the vegetable section.

 Exercise also has impressive effects on blood pressure.
 A recent review study of 27 randomized controlled trials showed that regular medium-to-high intensity exercise can reduce the systolic blood pressure on average by 11 mm hg.